sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 Fire is a chemical chain reaction between a fuel and an oxidizer (usually oxygen in the air).

-For this reaction to initiate the fuel needs to be heated until the "flash point", the temperature at which the reaction initiates.
-This is usually done by using another flame, such as a match or a lighter, but there are alternative methods.
+For this reaction to initiate, fuel needs to be heated until the "flash point", the temperature at which the reaction initiates.
+This is usually done with another flame, such as a match or a lighter.

-After that, the reaction needs to generate enough heat (and keep it) to ignite the surrounding fuel, have enough oxygen, and have enough fuel.
+After the initial ignition, the reaction needs to generate enough heat to ignite the surrounding fuel, have enough oxygen, and have enough fuel.
 This is not always an easy balance to achieve.

+#### Too much air
+More air is usually good.
+It usually means accelerated combustion, faster fuel burn and more heat generation.
 In most stoves, fireplaces and bonfires increasing the amount of oxygen means opening air intakes, or spread logs apart to allow air circulation.

-But means temperature will drop due to the passing cold air.
+However, if there is too much airflow, temperature will drop due to the passing cold air.
+Especially if the area is cold, like when you first arrive to the cottage on a cold day.
+The excess airflow will cool down the wood, and put out the fire, very much like blowing out a candle.

+#### Too much fuel
+Adding lots of wood makes sure there is enough fuel, and heat will likely be well kept within the logs.
+However this comes to the cost of having insufficient airflow.
+Too much fuel will likely result in insufficient oxygen for the combustion to be sustained.

+#### Fuel moisture and temperature
+As mentioned before, wood needs to reach the flash point to burn.
+Everything that makes this harder is a problem for starting and sustaining a fire.
+If the wood is cold, or the area has significant a cold mass (like cold water in water boilers), making the wood reach the flash point will be harder.

+Another factor is wood moisture.
+If the wood has high moisture content, and since water does not burn, all water needs to be heated and evaporated before the wood can ignite.
+If you combine high moisture content and low temperatures, you will likely struggle at starting and maintain a fire

 **Note Carbon Dioxide (C02) and Carbon Monoxide (CO)** Whenever fire burns with insufficient oxygen it produces carbon monoxide,